-Accredited by NBA & NAAC with Grade "A" and Affiliated to JNTUK-Kakinada Vinjanampadu, Vatticherukuru Mandal, Guntur, Andhra Pradesh522017 Department of Computer Science and Engineering
+Accredited by NBA & NAAC with Grade "A" and Affiliated to JNTUK-Kakinada Vinjanampadu, Vatticherukuru Mandal, Guntur, Andhra Pradesh522017

 Write a program to implement the naïve Bayesian classifier for Iris data set.
 Compute the accuracy of the classifier, considering few test data sets.